Excess Hours FAQs

 Answers to how they may affect you in pursuit of your degree

-Essentially, all college credit hours count including: courses you fail, courses you drop after the end of drop/add, withdrawals, repeats and transfer credit earned at another institution.
-However, credits that are not counted are those dropped prior to a drop/add period are deleted from your record and credits that fall in the other specific categories of credit as listed below.
+All college credit hours count including: courses you fail, courses you drop after the end of drop/add, withdrawals, repeats and transfer credit earned at another institution.
+However, credits that are not counted are those dropped prior to the end of the drop/add period and credits that fall in the other specific categories of credit as listed below.

 The following credits do not count toward the threshold:

-- credits earned through an articulated accelerated mechanism such as AP, IB, AICE, or dual enrollment;
+- credits earned through an articulated accelerated mechanism, including AP, IB, AICE,

 - withdrawals due to medical or personal hardship;